William Caryl Ely: Business career

-Ely later moved to Buffalo, and engaged in the organization and construction of Western New Yorks most prominent railroads and power companies.
+Ely later moved to Buffalo, and engaged in the organization and construction of Western New York's most prominent railroads and power companies.
 He was one of the original promoters and incorporators of the Niagara Falls Power Company, and was instrumental in securing the enactment of its charter.
 He was the chief promoter of the Buffalo & Niagara Falls Electric Railway, and was its first president.
 He was also actively engaged in the construction of the Buffalo & Lockport Railway and Lockport & Olcott Railways, and was the president of both companies.
 For many years, Ely was the Counsel for the Niagara Falls and Clifton Suspension Bridge, and was counsel and one of the incorporators, and director of the company, which constructed the Suspension Bridge across the Niagara River between Lewiston, New York and Queenston, Ontario in Canada.

 Ely was one of the founders and Trustees, of the "Niagara County Savings Bank" (which was acquired by Buffalo Savings Bank in 1981 and dissolved in 1991), and was a Director and Counsel of many banking and manufacturing corporations, including: the Niagara Falls Power Company, the Manufacturers' and Traders' National Bank of Buffalo, Carter-Crume Company(manufacturer of counter check books) the Niagara Silver Company and Wm A. Rogers, Ltd.

 He was actively connected with almost all the large enterprises contributing to the building up of the cities Buffalo and Niagara Falls.
 He was heavily involved with the construction of approximately 60 mi of irrigating canals in the Columbia River Valley, in the State of Washington.
 Ely was very interested in irrigation as an economic and social question and served as the vice-president for the State of New York of the National Irrigation Congress of the United States.